Glow stick: Single-use plastics

 Glow sticks also contribute to the plastic waste problem, as glow sticks are single-use items and made from plastic.
 Additionally, since the inner vial is often made from glass and the chemicals inside are dangerous if improperly handled, the plastic used for glow sticks is non-recoverable by recycling services, so glow sticks are categorized as non-recyclable waste.

 Safety data sheets for individual components of glow stick formulas recommend absorbing with sawdust or other absorbent material and in particular stress the importance of keeping waste away from water sources.
 They also advise against dumping used glow stick fluid down the drain.

 Safety improvements

-By the 2020s, work was being done to create safer glow sticks and alternatives.
-Canadian company Lux Bio developed glow stick alternatives such as the Light Wand which is biodegradable and powered with bioluminescence, rather than the chemiluminescence and LÜMI, which is a reusable and non-toxic alternative that glows with phosphorescence and is chemically and biologically inert.
+By the 2020s, work was being done to create safer glow sticks.
+Canadian company Lux Bio has developed two alternative glow sticks: the Light Wand, which is biodegradable and powered with bioluminescence, rather than chemiluminescence, and LÜMI, which is a reusable and non-toxic glow stick that glows with phosphorescence and is chemically and biologically inert.